-5 Easy Steps to Optimise your Blog with SEO
+5 Easy Ways to Optimise your Blog for the Search Engines

 This post is aimed at both new and more established bloggers who have heard the term SEO thrown around but don’t know what it is, and/or how to implement it!
 It is my noble intention that by the end of this post you will understand why SEO is important, and how to optimise your blog for search engines!

 When I first heard the term SEO I pretty much thought “what kind of wizardry is this/how do you I understand youuu?!”
 Basically I understand how off putting that little abbreviation seems at first.
 But today is your lucky day!

 Come with me on this journey as I walk you through the digital mine field by breaking down Search Engine Optimisation into accessible steps.

 SEO stands for Search Engine Optimisation.
 It is the process of working to optimize your content so that it can be indexed effectively by search engines…ideally this should result in directing more traffic to your site!
 WOO!